 Gambling Act of 1968 passed.
 This particular edition of the gambling act gave licenses to commercial casinos to begin operating in key areas throughout the UK.

 UK Gambling Act is signed.
 The new gambling act was initially intended to kick start what was to be the UK’s largest land-based casino, slated to be built in Manchester.
 However, plans were eventually shelved in favour of several smaller and more manageable casino sites.

 Establishment of the UKGC.
 Possibly the most significant legal development for the UK online casino industry and for UK online casino gamblers.
-The UK Gambling Commission is established to oversee the majority of UK gambling, including land-based casino gaming, sports betting, and online casino gambling.
+The Gambling Commission is established to oversee the majority of UK gambling, including land-based casino gaming, sports betting, and online casino gambling.
 The UKGC establishes its official white list of approved offshore online casinos which are then permitted to advertise and operate within the UK online casino market.